Looking for more? Try chatting with the Exceljet Chatbot.

 In this example, the goal is to generate a dynamic calendar for any given month, based on a start date...Read more

-In this example, the goal is to calculate the number of hours between two times.
+In this example, the goal is to calculate the difference between two times in Excel in hours and minutes.
 This basic problem comes up frequently when tracking time and may be described in various ways:

 This formula is a good example of nesting one function inside another.
 At the core, this formula uses the IF function to return a check mark (✓) when a logical test returns TRUE: